Zship135/SQL-Data-Warehouse/README.md

 <br>
 ***extraction***

-For the extraction we are using a pull extraction where the warehouse reads the data directly from the CSV files.
+We use a pull extraction where the warehouse reads the data directly from the CSV files.
 All of the data will be extracted from each file all at once meaning we will fully extract.
 Lastly, our extraction technique will be file parsing, as we are working with CSV files.
 <br>
 <br>